CJ Mac

-Bryan Ross, known professionally as CJ Mac is an American rapper and actor.
+Bryan Ross, known professionally as CJ Mac, is an American rapper and actor.

 Early life

 CJ Mac was born and raised in Los Angeles, California.
 He was a member of the Rollin' 60s Neighborhood Crips.

 Music career

 He released his independent debut EP, Color Me Funky, in 1991, under the name "CJ Mack."
 The disc is out of print.
-He returned in 1995 and released his second album, True Game on Rap-A-Lot Records, in 1995 with producer Mad, the duo billed as Mad CJ Mac.
+He returned in 1995 and released his debut album, True Game on Rap-A-Lot Records with producer Mad, the duo billed as Mad CJ Mac.

 He appeared in the movie Thicker than Water with Mack 10 and Fat Joe, playing a drug lord called Gator.

-His third album, Platinum Game (1999), was released through Mack 10's Hoo-Bangin' Records.
+His second album, Platinum Game (1999), was released through Mack 10's Hoo-Bangin' Records.
 It featured various rappers and peaked at number 77 on the R&B/Hip-hop album chart.

 CJ Mac also directed a documentary called On the C-Walk (2003).
 He is also known for working with Death Row Records in late 2000 with his song "I Ain't Fuccin Wit' Cha" (from Too Gangsta for Radio), in which he insulted Dr. Dre for leaving the label and declaring gangsta rap dead.